 Discounts programmes are something that all employees appreciate as they can decide when and how to make the maximum savings to improve their financial wellbeing.

-If you’re on the lookout for an corporate discounts programme, there are many in the market with various features, retailers and business models.
+If you’re on the lookout for an employee discounts programme, there are many in the market with various features, retailers and business models.
 Not all of them are created equal.
 To help you select a provider that can deliver a programme to positively impact your EVP, here are four questions to consider:

 It may seem like a no-brainer, but it’s essential to verify that the discounts offered are better than the deals available to the general public.
 Some discount sites may be passing off “up to 75 or 80% off” deals that are actually the same price you could find on your own.
 This won’t lead to the good will you’re hoping to generate with your employees, as they’ll come back and challenge the real benefits of your discount programme.